tienducitt/slide/postgres-internals/slide/PITCHME.md

 ## Indexes

--   By default indexes in PostgresQL is a B-Tree
+Default indexes in PostgresQL is a B-Tree

 +++

 ## B-Tree
 <img src="postgres-internals/assets/b-tree.png">

+---

---- Indexes
+## Indexes

 -   <b>Primary indexes</b>: sorted by primary key and have pointer (tcip) points to the tuple |
 -   Root node & inner nodes: contains keys & pointers to lower level nodes |